Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Models.md

 ## Tutorial Review (20 Minutes)

-Go through Part 2 of the tutorial and go over any questions.
+Go through [Part 2](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) of the tutorial and go over any questions.

-Then, take a few minutes to submit Part 2 on [Gradescope](https://gradescope.com).

-## Models Review (30 Minutes)
+## Models Overview (30 Minutes)

 Bring up your `music` app from last class session.
 We'll be adding some new functionality to it.